flrd/standardlastprofile/cran-comments.md

 Changes since 2.0.0:

-* Updated the BDEW reference URLs; the previous link now return a
+* Updated the BDEW reference URLs; the previous links returned a 404.
-  404. References now point to the current edition via a stable Internet Archive permalink.
+  References now point to the current edition via a stable Internet Archive permalink.
 * Added input validation for `slp_gas_siglinde()` coefficients and for out-of-range temperatures in `slp_gas()` / `slp_gas_kundenwert()`.